Merkava: 2006 Lebanon War

 During the 2006 Lebanon War, five Merkava tanks were destroyed.
-Most of the tanks engaged were Merkava IIIs and earlier versions; only a few of the tanks used during the war were Merkava Mark IVs, since by 2006 they had entered service in limited numbers.
+Most of the tanks engaged were Merkava IIIs and earlier versions; only a few of the tanks used during the war were Merkava Mark 4, since by 2006 they had entered service in limited numbers.
 Hezbollah fired over 1,000 anti-tank missiles during the conflict against both tanks and dismounted infantry.
 Some 45 percent of all tanks and armoured vehicles hit with anti-tank guided missiles (ATGMs) during the conflict suffered some form of armour penetration.

 In total, 15 tank crewmen were killed by these ATGM penetrations.
 The penetrations were caused by tandem warhead missiles.
-Hezbollah weaponry was believed to include advanced Russian RPG-29 'Vampir', AT-5 'Konkurs', AT-13 'Metis-M', and laser-guided AT-14 'Kornet' HEAT missiles.
+Hezbollah weaponry was believed to include Russian RPG-29 'Vampir', AT-5 'Konkurs', AT-13 'Metis-M', and laser-guided AT-14 'Kornet' HEAT missiles.
 The RPG-29 was able to defeat the advanced reactive armor on the Merkava 4.
-The IDF reported finding the state-of-the-art Kornet ATGMs on Hezbollah positions in the village of Ghandouriyeh.
+The IDF reported finding Kornet ATGMs on Hezbollah positions in the village of Ghandouriyeh.
 Several months after the cease-fire, reports have provided detailed photographic evidence that Kornet ATGMs were indeed both possessed and used by Hezbollah in this area.

 Another Merkava IV tank crewman was killed when a tank ran over an improvised explosive device (IED).
 This tank had additional V-shaped underside armor, limiting casualties to just one of the seven personnel (four crewmen and three infantrymen) on board.
 In total, five Merkava tanks (two Merkava IIs, one Merkava III, and two Merkava IVs) were destroyed.
-Of these two Merkava Mark IVs, one was damaged by a powerful IED, and the other being destroyed by a Russian AT-14 'Kornet' missile.
+Of these two Merkava Mark 4, one was damaged by an IED, and the other being destroyed by a Russian AT-14 'Kornet' missile.
 The Israeli military said that it was satisfied with the Merkava Mark IV's performance, and attributed problems to insufficient training before the war.
 In total, 50 Merkava tanks (predominantly Merkava IIs and IIIs) were hit, eight of which remained serviceable on the battlefield.
 21 tanks suffered armour penetrations (15 from missiles, and 6 from IEDs and anti-tank mines).